-The diagnostic accuracy of standard HIV testing is thought to be similar for pregnant and nonpregnant people.29 A large, prospective cohort study of 5,744 pregnant women presenting in labor in six U.S. cities (HIV prevalence 0.59%) found rapid testing (prior to confirmation) associated with a sensitivity of 100 percent, specificity of 99.9 percent, positive predictive value of 90 percent, and negative predictive value of 100 percent.30 Point-of-care rapid tests are recommended for women presenting in labor who received no prenatal care or who were not tested earlier in pregnancy for other reasons.31 Basing therapeutic decisions on a positive rapid test prior to confirmation is only recommended in situations in which decisions to initiate treatments cannot wait, such as in women presenting in active labor.
-Otherwise, confirmation of positive rapid tests prior to initiating interventions is recommended due to the possibility of false-positive tests,30 which could result in unnecessary exposure to antiretroviral or other therapies.
+The diagnostic accuracy of standard HIV testing is thought to be similar for pregnant and nonpregnant persons.
+A large, prospective cohort study of 5,744 pregnant women presenting in labor in six U.S. cities (HIV prevalence, 0.59%) found rapid testing (prior to confirmation) associated with a sensitivity of 100 percent, specificity of 99.9 percent, positive predictive value of 90 percent, and negative predictive value of 100 percent.
+Point-of-care rapid tests are recommended for women presenting in labor who have not received prenatal care or who were not tested earlier in pregnancy for other reasons.
+Basing therapeutic decisions on a positive rapid test prior to confirmation is only recommended in situations in which decisions to initiate treatments cannot wait, such as in women presenting in active labor.
+Otherwise, confirmation of positive rapid tests prior to initiating interventions is recommended due to the possibility of false-positive tests, which could result in unnecessary exposure to antiretroviral or other therapies.

-Current U.S. practice for HIV screening in pregnant women includes "opt-out" HIV screening at the initial prenatal visit as part of the standard prenatal test panel.23 Opt-out screening refers to screening that is performed after informing the women about the test, unless the woman specifically declines.
-The CDC recommends that clinicians consider repeat testing in all women in the third trimester for those who test negative initially, and recommends repeat testing for women who continue to practice high-risk behaviors or are in a high incidence setting.31
+Current practice in the United States for HIV screening in pregnant women includes "opt-out" HIV screening at the initial prenatal visit as part of the standard prenatal test panel.
+Opt-out screening refers to screening that is performed after informing the woman about the test, unless the woman specifically declines.
+The CDC recommends that clinicians consider repeat testing in all women in the third trimester for those who test negative initially, and recommends repeat testing for women who continue to practice high-risk behaviors or who live in a high-incidence setting.

-In the United States, ~85 percent of HIV-infected women receive ART during pregnancy, with about 40 percent undergoing elective Cesarean section.11 Over 95 percent of infants born to HIV-infected women receive ART during the postnatal period.
+In the United States, about 85 percent of HIV-infected women receive ART during pregnancy, with about 40 percent undergoing an elective cesarean delivery.
+More than 95 percent of infants born to HIV-infected women receive ART during the postnatal period.

-Many groups, including the American Congress of Obstetricians and Gynecologists (ACOG),27 the American Academy of Pediatrics (AAP),^{32,33} the American College of Physicians (ACP),34 and the CDC,^{31,35} recommend voluntary "opt out" testing for HIV in all pregnant women as part of routine prenatal care.
-The CDC^{31,35} and ACOG27 recommend repeat testing for women with risk factors and those in high incidence settings, and that clinicians consider repeat testing for all women with a negative test result early in pregnancy.
-The USPSTF recommends that women screened during a previous pregnancy be rescreened in subsequent pregnancies, but does not address repeat screening during the same pregnancy.4 The American Academy of Family Physicians (AAFP) follows the 2013 USPSTF recommendation.36
+Many groups, including the American College of Obstetricians and Gynecologists, the American Academy of Pediatrics, the American College of Physicians, and the CDC recommend voluntary "opt out" testing for HIV in all pregnant women as part of routine prenatal care.
+The CDC and the American College of Obstetricians and Gynecologists recommend repeat testing for women with risk factors and those who live or receive care in high-incidence settings, and recommend that clinicians consider repeat testing for all women with a negative test result early in pregnancy.
+The USPSTF recommends that women screened during a previous pregnancy be rescreened in subsequent pregnancies, but does not address repeat screening during the same pregnancy.
+The American Academy of Family Physicians follows the 2013 USPSTF recommendation.